Create dramatic still life art by illuminating your subject matter with form lighting or Rembrandt lighting.

-The following are a few different types of lighiting:
+The following are a few different types of lighting:

-70- to 75 percent of the object is illuminated, giving the illusion of three-dimentional form.
+70- to 75 percent of the object is illuminated, giving the illusion of three-dimensional form.
 This is the most dramatic type of lighting.

 The majority of the object is illuminated, leaving very little shadow area on the form.
 This is a flat type of lighting with very little form.
 This lighting is sometimes used to achieve more detail in a painting or drawing.